DennyBart/MovieRexBuilder/README.md

 **Movie Details Retrieval:** The application interfaces with the OMDB API and TMDB to retrieve additional details about the movies.
 This adds a layer of depth to the recommendations by providing more information about each suggested title, including actors, directors, genre, trailers, images and more.

+**Movie Data Archive:** A key feature of this tool is to store API responses to the DB and if a repeat request is made the service will server the response from the DB instead of making a request to an external API.

 ## Table of Contents